yong-zhuo/MediEXP/README.md

  - Open the Unity Project  in Unity Version **2021.3.0f1** or higher.
  - Click on File -> Build Settings -> Run Device(Select your device) -> Build and Run

-REMOVE THE NAMES WHEN SUBMITTING, ONLY FOR ORGANISING

 ## Art Assets